hacktick01/war-of-leaders/README.md

 ## License

-This game is released under the [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/).
-You are free to use, modify, and distribute this game for any purpose, even commercially.
+This game is released under the [Creative Commons Attribution (CC BY) 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+You are free to:

-## Contributions

-Contributions, modifications, and expansions to the game are welcome!
-Feel free to fork this repository and share your creations with the community.
+* **Share:** copy and redistribute the material in any medium or format
+* **Adapt:** remix, transform, and build upon the material for any purpose, even commercially.

+**Under the following terms:**

+* **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 **Let the War of Leaders begin!**

-**Please note:**

-* You may also want to add a section for "Downloading the Game" with links to any necessary files (rulebook, printable components, etc.).

-Let me know if you have any other questions or need further assistance!